pcrodagua/nd025/TERM_01/PART_1/Mod_2/NOTES.md

 ### Concept 11: Installing Jupyter Notebook

+#### Installing Jupyter Notebook
+By far the easiest way to install Jupyter is with Anaconda.
+Jupyter notebooks automatically come with the distribution.
+You'll be able to use notebooks from the default environment.

+1. To install Jupyter notebooks in a conda environment, use:

+> conda install jupyter notebook.

+2. Jupyter notebooks are also available through pip with:
+> pip install jupyter notebook.

 ### Concept 12: Launching the notebook server

+#### Launching the notebook server
+To start a notebook server, enter the next command in your terminal or console:

+> $ jupyter notebook

+This will start the server in the directory you ran the command in.
+That means any notebook files will be saved in that directory.
+By default, the notebook server runs at __[http://localhost:8888](http://localhost:8888)__.

+_localhost_ means your computer and _8888_ is the port the server is communicating on.
+As long as the server is still running, you can always come back to it by going to http://localhost:8888 in your browser.

+You should consider installing Notebook Conda to help manage your environments.
+Run the following command:
+> $ conda install nb_conda

 ### Concept 13: Notebook interface

+Done

 ### Concept 14: Markdown cells

+#### Markdown cells
+Cells can also be used for text written in Markdown.
+Markdown is a formatting syntax that allows you to include [links](), style text as __bold__ or _italicized_, and format code.
+As with code cells, you press __Shift + Enter__ or __Control + Enter__ to run the Markdown cell, where it will render the Markdown to formatted text.
+Including text allows you to write a narrative alongside your code, as well as documenting your code and the thoughts that went into it.

+##### Headers
+You can write headers using the pound/hash/octothorpe symbol __#__ placed before the text.
+# One # renders as an h1 header,
+## two #s is an h2,
+and so on.

 ### Concept 15: Code cells

+#### Code cells
+Most of your work in notebooks will be done in code cells.
+This is where you write your code and it gets executed.
+In code cells you can write any code, assigning variables, defining functions and classes, importing packages, and more.
+Any code executed in one cell is available in all other cells.

 ### Concept 16: Keyboard shortcuts

+#### Keyboard shortcuts
+Notebooks come with a bunch of keyboard shortcuts that let you use your keyboard to interact with the cells, instead of using the mouse and toolbars.
+They take a bit of time to get used to, but when you're proficient with the shortcuts you'll be much faster at working in notebooks.

 ### Concept 17: Magic keywords

+#### Magic keywords
+Magic keywords are special commands you can run in cells that let you control the notebook itself or perform system calls such as changing directories.
+For example, you can set up matplotlib to work interactively in the notebook with:
+> %matplotlib
+__NOTE:__ These magic keywords are specific to the normal Python kernel.
+If you are using other kernels, these most likely won't work.

+#### Timing Code
+At some point, you'll probably spend some effort optimizing code to run faster.
+Timing how quickly your code runs is essential for this optimization.
+You can use the _timeit_ magic command to time how long it takes for a function to run, like so:

+> %timeit method_name(par)

+Magic commands are preceded with one or two percent signs (% or %%) for line magics and cell magics, respectively.
+Line magics apply only to the line the magic command is written on, while cell magics apply to the whole cell.

+If you want to time how long it takes for a whole cell to run, use:
+> %%timeit

+#### Embedding visualizations in notebooks

+As mentioned before, notebooks let you embed images along with text and code.
+This is most useful when you’re using matplotlib or other plotting packages to create visualizations.
+You can use_ %matplotlib_ to set up matplotlib for interactive use in the notebook.
+By default figures will render in their own window.
+However, you can pass arguments to the command to select a specific "[backend](https://matplotlib.org/faq/usage_faq.html#what-is-a-backend)", the software that renders the image.
+To render figures directly in the notebook, you should use the inline backend with the command _%matplotlib_ inline.

+__Tip:__ On higher resolution screens such as Retina displays, the default images in notebooks can look blurry.
+Use _%config InlineBackend.figure_format = 'retina'_ after _%matplotlib inline_ to render higher resolution images.

+#### Debugging in the Notebook
+With the Python kernel, you can turn on the interactive debugger using the magic command _%pdb_.
+When you cause an error, you'll be able to inspect the variables in the current namespace.

 ### Concept 18: Converting notebooks
+Notebooks are just big _JSON_ files with the extension _.ipynb_.

+Since notebooks are JSON, it is simple to convert them to other formats.
+Jupyter comes with a utility called nbconvert for converting to HTML, Markdown, slideshows, etc.

+For example, to convert a notebook to an HTML file, in your terminal use

+> jupyter nbconvert --to html notebook.ipynb

+Converting to HTML is useful for sharing your notebooks with others who aren't using notebooks.
+Markdown is great for including a notebook in blogs and other text editors that accept Markdown formatting.

 ### Concept 19: Creating a slideshow
+# Creating a slideshow
+Create slideshows from notebooks is one of my favorite features.
+You can see an example of a slideshow here introducing pandas for working with data.

+The slides are created in notebooks like normal, but you'll need to designate which cells are slides and the type of slide the cell will be.
+In the menu bar, click _View > Cell Toolbar > Slideshow_ to bring up the slide cell menu on each cell.

+Slides are full slides that you move through left to right.
+Sub-slides show up in the slideshow by pressing up or down.
+Fragments are hidden at first, then appear with a button press.
+You can skip cells in the slideshow with Skip and Notes leaves the cell as speaker notes.

+#### Running the slideshow
+To create the slideshow from the notebook file, you'll need to use _nbconvert_:

+> jupyter nbconvert notebook.ipynb --to slides

+This just converts the notebook to the necessary files for the slideshow, but you need to serve it with an HTTP server to actually see the presentation.

+To convert it and immediately see it, use

+> jupyter nbconvert notebook.ipynb --to slides --post serve

+This will open up the slideshow in your browser so you can present it.

 ### Concept 20: Outro
+Lets get to the fun staff!